SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 • 14 CLINICAL STUDIES

-CAPELLA was conducted in 72 heavily treatment-experienced subjects with multiclass resistant HIV-1.
-Subjects were required to have a viral load ≥ 400 copies/mL, documented resistance to at least two antiretroviral medications from each of at least 3 of the 4 classes of antiretroviral medications (NRTI, NNRTI, PI and INSTI), and ≤ 2 fully active antiretroviral medications from the 4 classes of antiretroviral medications remaining at baseline due to resistance, intolerability, drug access, contraindication, or other safety concerns.
+CAPELLA was conducted in 72 heavily treatment-experienced participants with multiclass resistant HIV-1.
+Participants were required to have a viral load ≥ 400 copies/mL, documented resistance to at least two antiretroviral medications from each of at least 3 of the 4 classes of antiretroviral medications (NRTI, NNRTI, PI and INSTI), and ≤ 2 fully active antiretroviral medications from the 4 classes of antiretroviral medications remaining at baseline due to resistance, intolerability, drug access, contraindication, or other safety concerns.

-Subjects in cohort 2 initiated SUNLENCA and an OBR on Day 1.
+Participants in cohort 2 initiated SUNLENCA and an OBR on Day 1.

-The primary efficacy endpoint was the proportion of subjects in cohort 1 achieving ≥ 0.5 log10 copies/mL reduction from baseline in HIV-1 RNA at the end of the functional monotherapy period.
+The primary efficacy endpoint was the proportion of participants in cohort 1 achieving ≥ 0.5 log10 copies/mL reduction from baseline in HIV-1 RNA at the end of the functional monotherapy period.
 The results of the primary endpoint analysis are shown in Table 10.

 SUNLENCA